Things To Do in Lower Manhattan | A Self-Guided Tour

 “Canyon of Heroes“

 As you walk down Broadway you’ll notice granite strips inlaid on the sidewalk bearing the names of heads of state, politicians, accomplished athletes, pioneers of air and space travel, soldiers, sailors, and naturally, all the New York City sports teams who’ve won championship games.
 This stretch of Broadway that runs from City Hall to Battery Park is known as the “Canyon of Heroes.”
 It is along this stretch that ticker-tape parades were born.
 In 1886, the Statue of Liberty was unveiled, paraded down Broadway and showered with ticker-tape (a slip of paper that was used to relay stock market prices).
 Many buildings that formed the ‘canyon’ along Broadway housed finance companies and it was common to have huge amounts of ticker-tape around to toss out the windows during a parade.
 The ticker-tape machine has long since been replaced with modern methods and now office workers along the Canyon toss confetti and even rolls of toilet paper from their windows to create that magical and festive snowfall effect.
-To learn more, visit http://www.downtownny.com/what-we-do/street-scape/canyon-of-heroes.
+To learn more, visit the Downtown Alliance website.

 (Stop M) Trinity Church (1846)